Rules for Living (play): History of the play

-Holcroft was commissioned to write the play for the National Theater in 2011, however, it took her a year to come up with the concept.
-According to Holcroft, the idea of the play struck her while drinking coffee in the window of the National Theater's espresso bar following a meeting with her literary agent.
-It was... born out of learning about Cognitive Behavioral Therapy.
+Holcroft was commissioned to write the play for the National Theatre in 2011, however, it took her a year to come up with the concept.
+According to Holcroft, the idea of the play struck her while drinking coffee in the window of the National Theatre's espresso bar following a meeting with her literary agent.It was... born out of learning about Cognitive Behavioral Therapy.
 I'd had lots of it, and I'd wanted to write about it for a long time.
 And.. and also a sort of love of... em... family comedies and... dinner-party farces.
-I'd seen lots of them, and I'd seen them in films, and I'd seen them on TV, and I'd seen them at the theater before, and I... wondered whether or not there could be a marriage between what- the- the- the sort of well-told of the families in a party farce that we're all quite familiar with, and whether or not I could deconstruct that in any way, or... or explain that in any way through Cognitive Behavioral techniques...
+I'd seen lots of them, and I'd seen them in films, and I'd seen them on TV, and I'd seen them at the theatre before, and I... wondered whether or not there could be a marriage between what- the- the- the sort of well-told of the families in a party farce that we're all quite familiar with, and whether or not I could deconstruct that in any way, or... or explain that in any way through Cognitive Behavioral techniques...
 And I wondered whether there was- I- as an ambition for a play, could I bring together a family and assign each one of them a personality trait or rule, and an underlying core belief that they might be struggling with, and if they lived by that rule throughout the course of the drama very strictly, would they rub up against each other, would they set each other off, would we end up in the inevitable... em... climax of the family dinner party as we've come to expect it, and would I be able to marry the two?
 The debut performance occurred at the National Theatre in London from March 24 to July 8, 2015.
 Red Stitch Actors Theater in Melbourne, Australia performed the play from March to mid April 2017.